Sonryle/Darwins-Wardrobe/README.md

 # Darwins-Wardrobe
 A personalisable outfit randomiser for Android and iOS

-Hopefully it will be once c++ application with two wrappers, one for ios and one for android
+Hopefully it will be a single c++ application with two wrappers, one for ios and one for android

 android libraries:  NDK, SDK & openGLES iOS libraries:      openGLES & idk yet